magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/clarity_clarity-of-insight.md

 Here you examine the mind with firm and unwavering attention.
 As you experience different objects through the senses, you don’t let it feed mental proliferation.
-You don’t get caught in a lot of defiled thinking – you are already practising and depending on insight wisdom to investigate all sense objects.
+You don’t get caught in a lot of defiled thinking – you are already practising vipassanā and depending on insight wisdom to investigate all sense objects.
 The mode of vipassanā meditation is what develops wisdom.
-Training with the different objects of samatha meditation – whether it is the recitation of a word such as , , or the practice of mindfulness with the breathing – results in the mind experiencing the calm and firmness of samādhi.
+Training with the different objects of samatha meditation – whether it is the recitation of a word such as *Buddho*, *Dhammo*, *Saṅgho* or the practice of mindfulness with the breathing – results in the mind experiencing the calm and firmness of samādhi.
 In samatha meditation you focus awareness on a single object and let go of all others temporarily.

 Vipassanā meditation is similar because you use the reflection ‘don’t believe it’ as you make contact with sense objects.
 Practising